Luke’s Story of Hope

 As a young boy, Luke pulled his mother’s rotator cuff.

-He didn’t mean to, of course, but Luke has a nonverbal form of autism and bipolar disorder.
+He didn’t mean it, of course, but Luke has a nonverbal form of autism and bipolar disorder.
 When he could not communicate, he would lash out.
-“Without proper treatment, he could be dangerous,” his mom says.
+Without proper treatment, he could be dangerous.

-Luke’s mother says, “Through Luke, I have learned the value my children for who they are.
-I’ve learned about their unique strengths and ways of navigating the world.”
+“Through Luke, I have learned to value my children for who they are,” his mother said “I’ve learned about their unique strengths and ways of navigating the world.”